andersblomqvist/enhanced-mob-spawners/.github/ISSUE_TEMPLATE/suggestion.md

----
 name: Suggestion
+description: >-
-about: Please use this template for suggesting a new feature or idea for future mod versions.
+  Please use this template for suggestion a new feature or idea.
 title: '[Suggestion]: '
-labels: enhancement
-assignees: ''

----
+body:
+  - type: textarea
+    id: suggestion
+    attributes:
+      label: Suggestion
+      placeholder: >-

-Provide a brief description of your suggestion
+        Provide a brief description of your suggestion as clear as possible.
+    validations:
+      required: true